turingschool/career-development-curriculum-site/module_one/mod1_week1.md

 2. Complete this [reflection sheet](https://docs.google.com/document/d/1lzBCsssa_V1Sx4gT8WllaUgoCjWqLcAUWiQoELdgcy4/edit?usp=sharing). *This is for your own learning, and you do not need to turn this in.*

-3. Complete this [exit ticket](https://forms.gle/G4XqcvLoZCQUXhvX6). **This is required as part of your professional development this module.**
+3. Complete this [exit ticket](https://forms.gle/G4XqcvLoZCQUXhvX6). **Completion of this exit ticket is required for your professional development this module.**

 ## Continued Application
 On Wednesday, you'll have your first [Homeroom Group](/student_discussion_groups/mod1_homeroom_discussion_prompts) discussion.
 Please be prepared to discuss your reflections from the lesson today.